-If the funding agency requires it (such as TxDOT or FTA), a cost or price analysis may be required for the procurement file.
+If the funding agency requires it, a cost or price analysis may be required for the procurement file.
 The purpose of a cost or price analysis is to ensure that CVCOG does not pay unreasonably high prices to third-party contractors.
 A cost or price analysis is performed after the receipt of bids or proposals but prior to the award of a contract.
+The cost or price analysis is only required for acquisitions or contracts above CVCOG's SAT unless otherwise specified by the funding agency or other authority.
 While "cost/price analysis" is often used as a combined phrase, cost analysis and price analysis are distinguishable concepts.

-13.5.1.
-COST ANALYSIS
+14.4.1.
+Cost Analysis

 When price competition is inadequate, such as in a single bid or sole source procurement, the recipient must develop a cost analysis.
-A cost analysis is the review and evaluation of the separate cost elements and profit in an offeror's proposal and the application of judgment to determine how well the proposed costs represent what the cost should be assuming reasonable economy and efficiency.
+A cost analysis is the review and evaluation of the separate cost elements and profit in an offeror's proposal and the application of judgment to determine how well the proposed costs represent what the cost should be assuming reasonable economy and efficiency

-13.5.2.
-PRICE ANALYSIS
+14.4.2.
+Price Analysis